 Maryknoll Father Bill Donnelly reflects on the faith of the people of Guatemala who have endured years of violence and oppression yet live in hope that justice will prevail.

-This week's reflection is written by Kathy McNeely, who is currently a staff member with the Maryknoll Office for Global Concerns.
-Kathy spent several years in Guatemala as a lay missioner.
+This week's reflection is written by Kathy McNeely, a returned Maryknoll Lay Missioner and former staff member of Maryknoll Office for Global Concerns.

 Since his inauguration in January, former comedian and now President Jimmy Morales has faced an intense Congressional transition and renewal of mass protests in Guatemala.

 On October 25, former comedian and television celebrity Jimmy Morales won Guatemala’s presidential election after a rising anti-corruption citizens’ movement helped bring down President Otto Pérez Molina.
 The underlining challenges and the political views of Jimmy Morales signal major troubles ahead.